UPDATE: HIV Prophylaxis Following Occupational Exposure

 XII.
 RESOURCES FOR CONSULTATION

-- For further education of health providers or for consultation regarding setting up PEP services, contact: CEI PEP, Testing and Diagnosis Center.
+- For further education of health providers or for consultation regarding setting up PEP services, contact: the HIV/HCV Center of Excellence.

 Appendix C provides information regarding employer issues and responsibilities.